Legitcode/ReactJSNews/posts/2015-12-29-an-angular-developers-first-react-app.md

 ```
 [Don't forget to follow along in the JSFiddle](http://jsfiddle.net/michaelishere/52oxac3k/)

-That's it for the component definition.
+That is it for the component definition.
 React components have a `props` property with key/value pairs for all attributes passed to them through attributes in JSX.
 To use this component, we just need to supply the value of the `title` property like this:

 ```javascript
 <Title title={myTitle} />
 ```

 Notice that in JSX, you don't need any single or double quotations surrounding your property value.
 You just enclose the `myTitle` variable with a single set of curly braces.
-Hopefully, this feels a lot like Angular's double curly brace syntax for binding to `$scope` variables.
+Hopefully, this feels a lot like the double curly brace syntax for binding to `$scope` variables in Angular.
 Just remember, no quotes.

 #### Statless Immutable Glory